Leger Douzable: Buffalo Bills

 Douzable was signed by the Buffalo Bills on June 13, 2016.

 San Francisco 49ers

 Douzable was signed by the San Francisco 49ers on August 14, 2017 He was released on September 1, 2017.
 He was re-signed on October 17, 2017.

+NFL career statistics

+Broadcasting career

+Douzable first started reporting for SportsNet New York from 2013 to 2022 and also worked for Madison Square Garden Entertainment from 2016 to 2017.
+In May 2018, CBS Sports hired him to work as a broadcaster and sports analyst.
+He has made several appearances on NFL on CBS as well as a color commentator for games on ESPN and CBS Sports.
+He is the host of "I Am Athlete Tonight" on Mad Dog Sports Radio Channel 82 on SiriusXM.

 Personal life

 Douzable's biological father is of Haitian descent.